 The museum’s African collection represents one of the great strengths in our holdings.
 The collection was formed through the generous donations of faculty, friends and alumni, and maintains historical and contemporary works created by artists from across the continent.
 Areas of focus include East African objects, from the Maasai and Pokot cultures of Kenya, as well an expansive representation of objects from the Lobi culture of Burkina Faso.
 The collection also includes an especially broad and deep selection of ceramics from around the continent.

-The museum’s Asian collection includes extensive examples of 19th- and 20th-century Japanese prints, including works by major artists such as Hokusai, Shunchō, Sharaku, Hiroshige Ando and Utamaro Kitagawa.
+The museum’s Asian collection includes extensive examples of 19th- and 20th-century Japanese ukiyo-e prints, including works by major artists such as Hokusai, Shunchō, Sharaku, Hiroshige Ando, and Utamaro Kitagawa.
 The collection also includes examples of Japanese ceramics, Chinese calligraphy, decorative art from Tibet, and contemporary art, such as a sculpture by Fang Lijun (born Handan, China, 1963).
 Asian art represents an area in which the museum would benefit from greater breadth of cultures and media.

 European Art before 1900

 Centered around the Hartford-Tandstad Collection, donated to the museum in 2011, the museum’s European holdings primarily date from the late Renaissance through the late 19th century, and include paintings, prints, drawings, sculpture, and decorative art.
 Lithographs by Honoré-Victorin Daumier (France, 1808–1879) represent another significant area of this collection, with nearly 250 prints by this important printmaker and social critic, including many of his best-known series.

 Modern and Contemporary Art

 The museum’s collection of modern and contemporary art is especially strong in works from the United States after 1960.
 Gifts made in the 1980s to the University from collectors John and Kimiko Powers form the foundation of the collection, which was significantly augmented by Polly and Mark Addison after the museum’s founding in 2009.
 Andy Warhol is especially well represented, thanks to gifts from the Powers, the Addisons, and the Andy Warhol Foundation for the Visual Arts, Inc.